CodeFazila/ETLPipelineProject/README.md

 ## Testing

-Comprehensive unit tests are included to ensure the functionality and reliability of the ETL process:
+Unit tests are included to ensure the functionality and reliability of the ETL process especially transformation related code:

 - Run tests using: `python -m pytest -vv`.
-- Tests cover each component of the ETL process, including data extraction, transformation, and loading.

 ## Dependencies